-Be a leader in understanding and treating the human body through the science of fascia.
+Be a leader in understanding and treating the human body through the science of the fascial system.

 Occupational Therapy Practitioners are Well Suited to Treat Clients TMD